mark-hennessy/flow-vs-typescript/README.md

 * Enabled: checked

 ### Code Style
+IntelliJ code style needs to be configured so that auto-formatting does not conflict with linters.

 #### Spacing
 Indentation should be set to 2 spaces since this is recommended by the airbnb style guide. https://github.com/airbnb/javascript#whitespace